JChris246/pipeline/README.md

         {
             name: string, // stage name - required
             task: string, // action to run (supports variables in string) - required
+            args: []string // the args to be passed to the command in 'task' - optional
             pwd: string, // the working directory the task should be run - optional
-            depends_on: []string, // list of stage names to have as dependency - optional }
+            depends_on: []string, // list of stage names to have as dependency - optional
+            skip: bool // whether to skip this stage in a given run - optional }
     ]
 }